hanabi/hanabi.github.io/Reference.md

 * The player being "screamed at" should permanently move their chop by one position.
 * Furthermore, the player being "screamed at" is not allowed to discard on this turn.
 They must make some clue.
 Clues in this situation are treated the same as a *Double Discard Situation* (see *Avoiding Double Discards* below).
 In short, this means that they are allowed to give "stall" clues, if necessary.
 * Players are only allowed to *Scream Discard* for **cards that are playable or critical** (or a needed 2 that isn't seen anywhere else).
 (This follows from *Save Principle*.)
-* Players are NOT allowed to *Scream Discard* for cards that are one-away from being playable.
+* Players are **not** allowed to *Scream Discard* for cards that are one-away from being playable.
-* Sometimes, a player will discard with a known-playable card in their hand, but they are NOT intending a *Scream Discard* - it is some other special situation:
+* Sometimes, a player will discard with a known-playable card in their hand, but they are **not** intending a *Scream Discard* - it is some other special situation:
-  1) It is not a *Scream Discard* if the next player HAS to generate a clue for cluing the next player after that.
+  1) It is not a *Scream Discard* if the next player **has** to generate a clue for cluing the next player after that.
 This is called a *Generation Discard*; see below.
-  2) It is not a *Scream Discard* when the card that the player did not play was a "blind" card from a *Finesse* AND the blind card could also be in the next player's *Finesse Position*.
+  2) It is not a *Scream Discard* when the card that the player did not play was a "blind" card from a *Finesse* **and** the blind card could also be in the next player's *Finesse Position*.
 When this happens, the next player will usually want to blind-play their *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff* (which are both covered later on).

 ### The Generation Discard

 * Usually, if someone has a known playable card and they discard instead of playing that card, this would indicate a *Scream Discard Chop Move*.
 * However, if playing the card (player 1) would cause the next player to discard (player 2) and the next player after that (player 3) to have a critical and/or playable card "ride" on chop, it is a very bad situation.
-Thus, the discard is JUST for the purposes of generating a clue so that player 2 can clue player 3.
+Thus, the discard is **just** for the purposes of generating a clue so that player 2 can clue player 3.
-* The *Generation Discard* is ONLY to be used as a last resort.
+* The *Generation Discard* is **only** to be used as a last resort.
 If player 3 has something else to do (like play a card or give some obvious clue), then player 1 should just play their card and let the card "ride" on chop.

 ### A Scream Discard Flowchart